-A couple of examples of how this can be accomplished, drawing from the Smallholder Farmers Alliance experience in Haiti.
+Some examples of how this can be accomplished are drawn from the Smallholder Farmers Alliance experience in Haiti.
 Find companies that want to buy organic produce and turn that into actual purchase orders if you want to get into exporting.
 The "if you build it they will come" approach, when applied as a business model, is a recipe for disaster.